syncfusion-content/javascript-docs/js/Grid/Search.md

 # Search

 The grid has an option to search its content using the JavaScript method [`search`](http://help.syncfusion.com/js/api/ejgrid#methods:search "search") with search key as parameter.
-Also, it provides option to integrate Search text box in grid toolbar, by adding `search` toolbar item in [`toolbarSetting.toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarSetting.toolbarItems") property.
+Also, it provides an option to integrate Search text box in grid toolbar, by adding `search` toolbar item in [`toolbarSetting.toolbarItems`](http://help.syncfusion.com/js/api/ejgrid#members:toolbarsettings-toolbaritems "toolbarSetting.toolbarItems") property.

 The following code example describes the above behavior.